devops-and-more/Multi-tier-app/README.md

 ### App Server Installation (Required)

-For the app server, **FOLLOW THE WEB SERVER DIRECTIONS ABOVE**, but make two changes to have Apache2 listen on port 8080 instead of 80.
+For the app server, **FOLLOW THE WEB SERVER DIRECTIONS ABOVE**, but make two changes to have Apache2 listen on port 8080 vs 80.

 * Run the following commands:
 ```bash